uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/analysis.md

 The customer tells you:

 "It’s really simple.
-You just need to record the foo-whacks, but not the bar-whacks unless the Flob is circulating".
+You just need to record the foo-whacks, but not the bar-whacks unless the Flob is circulating."

 After this description, you’re probably pretty confused because you don’t know anything about the sport of Whacky-Flob and don’t know the specific terms used (What on earth are foo-whacks???).
 To get started, you should attend a few games of Whacky-Flob and observe how the game and the scoring works.